sanam-nagvekar/TCP-object-detection/README.md

-This project directory contains my solution to the Nimble Programming Challenge.
+This Kubernetes (minikube) project uses TCP to send video streams between a client and server for object detection.
 The directory contains a server.py file and a client.py file along with their docker containers.

 The server.py file runs a server that generates a ball bouncing animation in a 500 by 500 frame.
 The server sends the video stram to the client using aiortc TCPSocketSignlaing.
 The server can be run as follows: